shosephiroth/Shosephiroth/README.md

 My name is Matt and here's a little bit about me:

 - 😄 Pronouns: ...
 He/him
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on: ...
 Some personal projects; stay tuned!
-- 🌱 I’m always learning ...
+- 🌱 I’m always learning: ...
 HTML, CSS, JS, Java, and Python
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on: ...
 Programming and Music
-- 🤔 I’m looking for help with ... finding more free time!
+- 🤔 I’m looking for help with: ... finding more free time!
-- 💬 Ask me about ...
+- 💬 Ask me about: ...
 Music, unless it's a specific song or band names.
 They bounce off my brain and I can never remember.
 - 📫 How to reach me: ... https://twitter.com/mattx2k1
 - ⚡ Fun fact: ...
 Pokemon and Digimon got me into technlogy at a young age.